 1. Bark like a dog.
 When a perpetrator tries to engage you in conversation, simply bark back.
 It doesn’t have to be aggressive but it will confuse them and hopefully allow you to continue without further harassment.

 2. Say no. If someone tries to stop you or talk to you just say no over and over again.
 It doesn’t have to be loud but it makes your position clear and doesn’t invite further conversation.

-3. Make a really gross face.
-It all about putting people off – sounding or looking strange is a great way to put off unwanted sexual advances in any situation!
+3. Clap loudly.
+It’s all about putting people off – sounding or looking strange is a great way to put off unwanted sexual advances in any situation!

 It’s crucial that men say something when they’ve witnessed harassment too.
 Support the victim by letting the perpetrator know that its rude to shout and harass people, stay with them if the harassment continues, an extra person will be a welcomed presence.

-If you have a friend, family members or colleague who think it’s okay to harass womxn, then let them know their behaviour doesn’t have the desired effect.
-It doesn’t spark a womxn’s interest, it makes them uncomfortable and significantly less likely to be interact with you.
+If you have a friend, family members or colleague who think it’s okay to harass women, then let them know their behaviour doesn’t have the desired effect.
+It doesn’t spark a women’s interest, it makes them uncomfortable and significantly less likely to be interact with you.

 In 2019, Maya and Gemma Tutton launched Our Streets Now, a campaign to make street harassment a criminal offence in the UK (Dazed, 2020).
 Currently, their petition has just over 210,000 signatures.
 However, it is unfortunate to see that some have signed the petition begrudgingly, criticising the 21 year old and 15 year old respectively for not being inclusive enough of men.

 One said, “I will sign, but regrettably this petition seems sexist.
 Men can also be the victims of street harassment, especially gay men.
 And it’s not always men doing the harassing.
 It’s a shame your petition seems only aimed at protecting women rather than us all.”
 A comment which received 78 likes.